ElektraInitiative/libelektra/doc/help/elektra-faq.md

 # Frequently Asked Questions

+## I am stuck.
+Where can I get help?

+If this FAQ does not contain your question, [please open an issue](https://git.libelektra.org/issues).
+You can simply remove all template text and it is enough if the issue only contains your question.
+If you want you can [label it as question](https://git.libelektra.org/issues/labels/question), but we can also categorize it for you.

+Please do not waste too much time to find something out yourself.
+Information where people get stuck is valuable to improve Elektra and its documentation.
+Even if you find out directly after you posted the question: the pointer can be helpful for other people having the same problem.

 ## Isn't it easier to implement a new parser than to use Elektra?

 No, it is not.
 And even if it were, the story does not end with implementing